olvaffe/olv-notes/graphics/apis/glsl.md

 - 3.1.
 Character Set and Phases of Compilation
 - 3.2.
 Source Strings
 - 3.3.
 Preprocessor
+  - `#version 130` is required for GLSL after 1.30
+    - 1.10 is assumed if not specified
+  - By default, `#extension all : disable` is declared
 - 3.4.
 Comments
 - 3.5.
 Tokens
 - 3.6.
 Keywords